MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-visual-elements-for-reports.md

 ![Screenshot of a sample Power BI Desktop report with enhanced visuals.](media/desktop-visual-elements-for-reports/visual-elements-for-reports_01.png)

 You can put enhancements to use in your reports and make your analytics and reports even more appealing than before.
-The enhancements discussed in this article include the following:
+The following enhancements are discussed in this article:

-* Apply **wallpaper** to your reports so your background can enhance or highlight elements of the story you want to tell with your data
+* Apply **wallpaper** to your reports so your background can enhance or highlight elements of the story you want to tell with your data.
 * Use improved **visual headers** for individual visualizations to create perfectly aligned visuals on your report canvas.

 The following sections describe how to use these enhancements and how to apply them to your reports.